Civil Aeronautics Board: Powers

 The authority of the Civil Aeronautics Board to regulate airlines was established by the Civil Aeronautics Act of 1938.
 The 1938 Act was amended by the Federal Aviation Act of 1958, but the main effect of that was to establish the Federal Aviation Agency (FAA), which among other things regulated (as it still does) airline operations and safety.
-The 1966 Department of Transportation Act, which established the US Department of Transportation (DOT), had a bigger impact on the CAB.
-The 1966 Act established the National Transportation Safety Board (NTSB) as part of DOT, which absorbed the CAB safety function, which was to investigate most airline accidents.
-Unlike the FAA, which (renamed as the Federal Aviation Administration) became part of DOT in the 1966 Act, the CAB remained an independent government agency.
+The 1958 Act contributed the CAB's safety rule-making power to the FAA.
+The 1966 Department of Transportation Act, which established the US Department of Transportation (DOT), established the National Transportation Safety Board (NTSB) which absorbed the CAB's air accident investigation duties.
+Unlike the FAA, which (renamed as the Federal Aviation Administration) became part of DOT in the 1966 Act, the CAB remained an independent agency.

 While CAB regulation suppressed free competition, it provided security for the existing airlines, avoided gluts and shortages of passengers on certain routes, and (partly by allowing airlines to carry air mail) secured airline service for communities that would have otherwise been served less, or not have been served at all (due to low passenger traffic or other reasons).